 The USCIS generally processes cases in the order they receive them.
 In order to speed up your case, work with your immigration attorney to make sure your information is correct, accurate, and complete.

-It usually takes six months of processing time for the EB-1 visa’s I-140 petition.
+It usually takes 6 months of processing time for the EB-1 visa’s I-140 petition.
 Many people ask if premium processing is available for the EB-1C green card.
 While premium processing, the option to pay an additional fee to have your petition processing time expedited to 15 calendar days, is available for most green cards that make use of the I-140, it is not available for the EB-1C.

 Your I-485 will also take about six months to process, so you can count on at least one year of processing.

 You should also take your priority date into account.
 Usually, the dates for the first preference level are current in the visa bulletin.
-However, for countries with large populations such as India and China, the date can sometimes retrogress, requiring applicants to wait until the next fiscal year to move onto the next step.
+However, for countries with large populations such as India and China, the date can sometimes retrogress, requiring applicants to wait until the next fiscal year to move on to the next step.
 Keep an eye on the latest visa bulletin to see where your date stands.

 There has been recent attention drawn to the fact that the EB-1C can be easily abused by outsourcing firms that wish to take advantage of the system.
 Because there are no rules that require the manager or executive to be exceptional or extraordinary, all you need to do is get a job at an agency overseas which will put you on the fast track for a management position.
 After a year of management, you will be eligible to be transferred to the U.S. through the EB-1C green card.